 If Dickens read this article, he might have appreciated the irony.

 My principal source for this post was the letter Charles Dickens sent to George Sowerby Herbert on 23rd June 1851.
-A useful source for Dickens and trains is Jack Simmons The Victorian Railway (1991) pp. 197-201.
-A mine of information about the Victorian railways is to be found in contemporary publications such as George Measom The Official Illustrated Guide to the South Eastern Railway and its Branches (1858).
+A useful source for Dickens and trains is Jack Simmons The Victorian Railway (1991) pages 197-201.
+A mine of information about the Victorian railways is to be found in contemporary publications such as George Samuel Measom The Official Illustrated Guide to the South Eastern Railway and its Branches (1858).

 © london-overlooked 2018